quickfire/docker-php/CONTRIBUTING.md

 ## Sending a Pull Request

+**NOTE: We are currently not accepting new pull requests.
+Thank you for considering it, we may change this in the future.**

 If you're here, you are going to fix a bug or implement a feature and you're the best!
 To do it, first fork the repository, clone it and create a new branch with the following commands:

 ``` bash